nmhaga/Flare-Tracker/Documentation/Spec.md

 ````

 #### Pull solarsoft data
 As well as the dtnow that we do above, we also need to specify the threshold for region annotation.
 The threshold will be M-class (which corresponds to greater than 10*-5).
-This would be specified as "WHERE GOES_CLASS *U* >= 1.0e-*U*"
+This would be specified as "WHERE GOES_CLASS M >= 1.0e-*-5"

 ###Plotting